 For Language Difficulties

 Fast ForWord starts by tackling the cognitive skills -- processing, working memory, listening accuracy, listening comprehension, attention, sequencing -- required for receptive and expressive language.

 While almost all children with language processing difficulties are at risk readers, and so the reading programs in the second portion of our typical program plans have value, we have language focused protocols for children where language -- receptive, vocabulary, conversation response rate, expressive language -- is the primary concern.

 To learn more about how auditory processing disorder impacts phonological awareness, decoding and reading comprehension, click this link:

 Auditory processing and reading problems

 Find Out If We Can Help

-To find out if your child is a candidate for our program, call Monday-Friday, 9AM to 6PM EST, or email a question here:
+To find out if your child is a candidate for our language processing disorder treatment, call Monday-Friday, 9AM to 6PM EST, or email a question here:

 Contact Gemm Learning.